 More students than ever are learning online, and faculty need more than the technical basics—they must be fully prepared to use pedagogical approaches that enhance students’ online experience.

-Built on the same evidence-based pedagogy outlined in ACUE’s Effective Practice Framework, ACUE’s microcredential course, Promoting Active Learning Online (geared for those teaching primarily online), will provide you with practices to more actively engage your students in varied learning formats including small- and large-group activities, discussions, and micro-lectures.
+Built on the same evidence-based pedagogy outlined in ACUE’s Effective Practice Framework, ACUE’s microcredential course, Promoting Active Learning Online (geared for those teaching primarily online), will provide you with practices to more actively engage your students in varied learning formats including small- and large-group activities, discussions, and microlectures.

 This course is an ideal way to expand the impact of technology and instructional support offices and promote effective online instruction that leads to stronger student outcomes.